 It helps to keep in mind that indie game studios are just one person or a group of people making something they want to make, in the hopes that people will play it one day.
 If you dig around all the websites and social media you can find a project to connect with, there’s thousands at any given time.
 Networking can wait as long as you’re honing your craft, it's fine to do but don't confuse networking with self-promotion, and there is actually no need to put forward a 100% professional face 100% of the time.
 Just be yourself (as long as yourself is kind, and self-aware, otherwise reevaluate your self).
 If people are looking for help, figure out how you can help them without expecting anything in return.
 Build a reputation doing that, but don’t let it take time away from making music.

-I'm not saying sell yourself short or give your product away for free (editor's note: non-exclusive licenses do exist) but overall the best thing you can do for yourself as a music producer is to keep pumping out music with no expectations whatsoever, and eventually you'll end up where you want to be or, even better, in a completely different place you never could have dreamed about.
-It sounds corny but it's true, the only true path to failure is giving up too soon.
+I'm not saying sell yourself short or give your product away for free (editor's note: non-exclusive licenses do exist) but overall the best thing you can do for yourself as a music producer is to keep pumping out music with no expectations whatsoever, and eventually you'll end up where you want to be... or, even better, in a completely different place you never could have dreamed about.
+It sounds corny but it's true, the only guaranteed path to failure is giving up.

-Apart from your music, you can make a name for yourself as a pleasant person that someone would want to work with.
+Apart from your music, you can make a name for yourself as a pleasant person that someone would love to work with.
 The goal posts will keep changing for you as time goes on, that's just how it goes, if you ain't growin’ you're dyin’.
-But if you keep at it for way longer than you think makes sense, or is fair, you will absolutely succeed.
-I was exactly where you are once except I didn't know theory and was often too shy to reach out to people.
-Now I'm older and I still don’t know a lot of music theory but I have loads of experience under my belt, a body of work dating back almost 2 decades, and I dare say a decent ear for what sounds good to me.
+But if you keep at it for way longer than you think makes sense, or is fair, you will ABSOLUTELY succeed.
+I was once exactly where you are now, except I didn't know theory, and was often too shy to reach out to people.
+Now I'm older and I still don’t know a lot of music theory, but I have loads of experience under my belt, a body of work dating back almost 2 decades, and I daresay a decent ear for what sounds good to me.

 So in summary, the secret formula is that it's not actually a secret, its just lots of time, persistence and dedication above all.
-Getting started is easy, sticking with it can be a challenge.
+Getting started is the easy part, sticking with it can be a challenge.
 Just keep at it and enjoy the ride.

 Hope this helps.
-Now go make some friggin music!
+Now go make some friggin songs!

 - Eric